-Mr. Tucker stated Architectural Cast Stone was the homerun project of the year.
-He stated they had obtained an Empire State Development grant and had a request in to the Regional Council.
-He noted this project highlighted the need for the workforce committee.
+Mr. Tucker stated Architectural Cast Stone had received an Empire State Development grant and had a request in to the Regional Council for additional funding.
+He noted this projects job estimates highlighted the need for the workforce development and education committee.

-Mr. Tucker reviewed the business loan program charts.
-He stated the larger CEDC loans going forward would need to be well underwritten and constitute supplemental lending.
-He asked for the Board’s assistance in identifying those loans.
-Mr. Tucker reviewed the delinquency report with the Board.
+Mr. Tucker reviewed the business loan program dashboard.
+He stated the larger CEDC loans going forward would need to be well underwritten and constitute supplemental lending for qualified borrowers.
+He asked for the Board’s assistance in identifying loans from existing businesses with a successful track rcord.
+Mr. Tucker also reviewed the delinquency report with the Board.

-Mr. Tucker stated he anticipated the second and part-time homeowner’s meeting would bring to light some of the gaps they notice within the local community.
-He hoped to reach a point where startup funding could be available.
-He stated CEDC would be unable to provide staff but would partner with whichever organization would provide staffing.
+Mr. Tucker stated he anticipated the second and part-time homeowner’s meeting would identify some of the gaps they notice within the community.
+He hoped to reach a point where startup funding and a possible mentoring program could be set up.

 Mr. Tucker asked if there were any questions regarding his report.
 Mr. Bianchi asked for some elaboration on Project Bourbon and Project ZYX and the county sewer and water plan.
-Mr. Tucker gave an overview of the status to date, noting the property for the housing project was under contract, while the Project Bourbon was not.
+Mr. Tucker gave an overview of the status to date, noting the property for the housing project was under contract, while the Project Bourbon was not but the county was moving forward with the proposed sewer line.

 Mr. Calvin asked where the housing project would be located.
 Mr. Tucker stated it would be located behind the gas station across 9H from Village Dodge.
-He noted it would consist of approximately 100 units, but not workforce housing.
+He noted it would consist of approximately 100 units, and could possibly include mixed use office and retail.
 Mr. Calvin expressed concern that the original intent of the Commerce Park was to house businesses away from housing.
 Mr. Tucker stated smart growth required cluster development, and workers want to live close to certain amenities.
 He stated the areas that were marketable were those that had sewer and water.
 Mr. Jones pointed out the parcel on 9H has an existing berm to protect the area.

 Ms. Johns asked if a description could be created for all the projects and initiatives and a map of the county be created to show all the corridors where sewer and water existed.
 Mr. Tucker stated the information was available and would be put on a map.